galaxyproject/galaxy-hub/src/toolshed/readme-files/index.md

 ---
+title: Including installation information or 3rd-party tool dependency licensing information in your repository
 ---
 <div class='center'> <a href='http://toolshed.g2.bx.psu.edu'>![Galaxy Main Tool Shed](/src/images/logos/ToolShed.jpg)</a> </div>

-# Including installation information or 3rd-party tool dependency licensing information in your repository

 Include important information like repository installation information or 3rd-party tool dependency licensing information in your repository in a file named one of the following (case is ignored):